eagle-head/timekeeper-countdown/docs/faq.md

 ### 8. **Can I use multiple countdowns in a single component?**

 Absolutely.
-You can use multiple instances of the `useCountdown` hook in a single component to handle multiple countdowns simultaneously.
+You can create multiple instances of the `TimekeeperCountdown` class to handle multiple countdowns simultaneously.

 ### 9. **How does the library handle timer accuracy?**